Skip to content

 The anti-scorbut vitamin

-Vitamin C was originally also known as Anti-scorbut vitamin known.
-Scurvy, the sailors' disease, used to be caused by the low vitamin C diet on ships.
-In 1795, the British Navy therefore stipulated that a ration of lemon juice should be distributed to the crew of the Royal Navy every day.
+Originally, vitamin C was also known as Anti-scorbut vitamin known.
+Scurvy, the seafarer's disease, used to be caused by the low vitamin C diet on ships.
+In 1795, the British Navy therefore stipulated that a ration of lemon juice should be distributed among the ship's crew of the Royal Navy every day.

 Plants and most animals can synthesize the organic acid themselves.
-Humans, on the other hand, have to obtain vitamin C from plant foods.
-The Bioavailability of the vitamin is 80 to 100 percent when it is supplied through the diet.
+Humans, on the other hand, must take in vitamin C through plant foods.
+Thereby the Bioavailability of the vitamin is 80 to 100 percent when it is supplied through the diet.

-However, when cooking with Preparation losses of 30 to 50 percent.
-This is because the cooking process inactivates the water-soluble vitamin.
+However, when cooking with Preparation losses of 30 to 50 percent can be expected.
+The cooking process inactivates the water-soluble vitamin.
 In the end, it simply passes into the boiling water.
 Longer storage can also lead to a loss of vitamin content.

 Good to know: Foods containing vitamin C should be stored for a short time and, above all, eaten raw.
-When heating, blanch briefly.
-The cooking water can then simply be reused, for example to cook pulses or for a soup.
+When heating, blanching for a short time is a good idea.
+The cooking water can then simply be reused, for example for cooking pulses or for a soup.

 What is the daily requirement of vitamin C?